sjl/red-tape/docs/02-basics.markdown

 the second piece, which actually renders the page.
 You'll see why we split it up like that shortly.

-Calling `(feedback-form)` without data returns a map representing a fresh form.
+Calling `(feedback-form)` without data returns a result map representing a fresh form.
 It will look like this:

     :::clojure
     {:fresh true